faiznazeer/wordle/README.md

 # Wordle Unlimited

-Wordle is great, but you can only play it once.
+Wordle is great, but you can only play it once a day.

 Introducing Wordle Unlimited.